vitalik/django-ninja/docs/docs/tutorial/index.md

 ## Create django project

-(If you already have an existing Django project, skip to the next step)
+(If you already have an existing Django project, skip to the next step).

 Start a new Django project (or use an existing one).